Nima-Fr/TryHackMe/All_in_One/README.md

 ## Web Enumeration

 After finding nothing on the FTP service, I moved on to the web page.
-I started enumerating by running gobuster and found two interesting directories.
+I started enumerating by running gobuster and found two interesting directories:

 ~~~
 ┌──(user㉿Y0B01)-[~/Desktop/walkThroughs/thm/All_in_One]